 Where the design community meets.

-co-founder of Perch CMS Joined about 6 years ago
+co-founder of Perch CMS Joined over 6 years ago

 There is some excellent free material on MDN.

 I have a whole bunch of material on Grid over at Grid by Example including a free video tutorial.

 Some stuff about using Grid or other new things while supporting older browsers here.